-The Company began incurring costs in connection with the filing of a Registration Statement on Form S-1 for an IPO in 2018 and Registration Statements on Form S-1 for follow-on offerings in 2019 and the first half of 2020.
+The Company began incurring costs in connection with the filing of a Registration Statement on Form S-1 for an IPO in 2018 and Registration Statements on Form S-1 for follow-on offerings in 2019 and 2020.
 IPO and follow-on offering costs consist of legal, accounting, and other costs directly related to the Company's efforts to raise capital.
 In accordance with ASC 505-10-25, Equity, these costs are recognized in additional paid-in capital within the consolidated statements of financial condition when the offering is effective.
-At June 30, 2020, \$15.9 million of deferred costs related to the IPO and \$4.4 million of deferred costs related to the follow-on offerings were recognized within additional paid-in capital on the consolidated statements of financial condition.
+At September 30, 2020, \$15.9 million of deferred costs related to the IPO and \$5.1 million of deferred costs related to the follow-on offerings were recognized within additional paid-in capital on the consolidated statements of financial condition.
 See Note 8 - Stockholders' Equity.